I had four posts, which I struggled to compose.

 Ewww!
 Did I write those?!

 Conclusion?
-My most visited posts are those where I spouted venom—pieces that, in hindsight, are about disgrace.
+My most visited post in that rant-and-ave site was where I spouted venom—a piece that, in hindsight, is about disgrace.

 Conclusion?
-Many people shun tame posts because they get excited over reading—and agreeing to—those that spew malice and insult.
+Many people prefer enraged posts over tame ones.
+They get excited over reading—and agreeing to—those that spew malice and insult.

 Conclusion?
 Rant & rave is in.

 Well, there are just too many blood-curling issues today that incite blustering.
-So this is the time I need to revisit . . .
+So I need to revisit . . . .

-My dad saying, “You can disagree without being disagreeable.”
+My late dad saying, “You can disagree without being disagreeable.”

 My boss/mentor saying, “You get things done faster with friends rather than enemies.”